Dr. Audra Fenimore

 Diplomate, American College of Veterinary Internal Medicine

 Dr. Audra Fenimore is a board-certified small animal internal medicine specialist.
-Based in the south side of Denver, Dr. Fenimore serves our southern Front Range service area, stretching from I-70 down to Colorado Springs.
+Based in the south side of Denver, Dr. Fenimore serves the Denver metro area South of I-70.
 Her services include IM consultations, abdominal and thoracic ultrasound, and a variety of endoscopic procedures.

 Dr. Audra Fenimore earned her doctorate in veterinary medicine from Colorado State University School of Veterinary Medicine in 2009.
 Over the next year, she completed her small animal medicine and surgery rotating internship at Red Bank Veterinary Hospital in Red Bank, New Jersey.
 She went on to complete a one-year program at Nestle Purina Internal Medicine/Shelter, becoming a Post-Doctoral Fellow at Colorado State University.
 In 2014, Audra successfully completed a small animal internal medicine residency at Colorado State University.
 That same year, Dr. Fenimore became a Diplomate of the American College of Veterinary Internal Medicine.
 Since then, she has been practicing small animal internal medicine in the Denver area.

 In her spare time, she enjoys spending time with her husband and her dogs, Addi and Maggs.
 Audra enjoys any opportunity to be outside whether it be hiking, running, swimming, or snowboarding.